decentraland/documentation-creators/docs/development-guide/2018-02-26-scene-metadata.md

 slug: /creator/development-guide/scene-metadata/
 ---

+A scene is a Decentraland project that is spatially delimited, and is mapped to one or several LAND parcels.
+If a scene is deployed to the Decentraland map, players can experience it by visiting the scene's coordinates.

+## Metadata

 All scenes have a `scene.json` file where you can set metadata for the scene.
-Some fields in this file are predefined with information that's necessary for the Decentraland client.
+Some fields in this file are predefined with information that's necessary to load your scene.
 You're also free to add any fields that you wish.
-In the future, custom fields can then be checked by alternative clients, or other scripts embedded in interactive inventory items.

 ## Scene parcels